sardine2/wangshourong/about.md

 Ehhhh...I built this blog just for you.

-I want to wish you happy birthday.
-It’s the only thing I can do since we are in different cities.
 You are so important to me, so if someday we have to separate, I hope you will remember these words.
 That's enought.

 —— Sardine2